-If you’ve ever posted anything on social media as a small brand, you know how often if feels like you’re talking to a void.
+If you’ve ever posted anything on social media as a small brand, you know how often it feels like you’re talking into a void.
 Too often, no one responds.
 No likes, comments, retweets—you get the idea.

 Not so with Instagram.
-No matter how small your audience, your posts probably still receive at least a few likes and comments—especially if you use relevant hashtags.
-And with 500 million daily active users, it’s an enticing marketing channel.
+No matter how small your audience, your posts probably still receive at least a few likes and comments—especially if you use the best Instagram hashtags.
+And with more than a billion users worldwide, it’s an enticing marketing channel.
 To leverage this massive audience, check out our guide on how to get followers on Instagram.

 Shopping on Instagram

 Instagram is now partnering with Shopify to take things a step further and offering product tagging and a Shop tab directly inside the Instagram interface.

 Shopping on Instagram provides a seamless customer checkout experience for anyone who discovers your products in their Instagram feed.

 Since 2015, anyone has been able to learn how to create Instagram ads through Facebook’s self-serve advertising platform.
 With it, you have total control over your ads, how they appear, and who sees them.
 And unlike sponsored posts and paid partnerships, your ads get posted directly from your own account.

 The advantages to this method of Instagram advertising include:

 - Easy to use, self serve ad platform